plomgrading/plom/doc/source/faq.rst

 including full clientside creating/editing of fractional rubrics could be added by future energetic co-developers.

+How do I delete a rubric?
+^^^^^^^^^^^^^^^^^^^^^^^^^

+You can "unpublish" the rubric will which hide it from clients (by default), and disallow its use when clients submit annotations.
+You can subsequently "publish" it again if you want to re-enable it.
+Note that clients to do not instantly update their rubric lists and there may be a delay between making rubric changes and client picking up those changes (for example, a client might get an error if they submit annotations using an recently-unpublished rubric).

 Why do you have "+0" and "-0" as possible delta-marks?